-290 this, a routine was established to optimally remove voxels which would become demagnetised.
-As the removal of a volume sharply impacts the demagnetising field on the nearest neighbours, an iterative algorithm was necessary and thus density-based topology optimisation techniques were used, obtaining the results in Fig. 5.
+maintain a fully packed geometry to achieve homogeneity and thus quickly generate a demagnetised area with larger outer radii (Insinga et al., 2016a), which limits field intensity.
+To overcome this, a routine was established to optimally remove voxels which would become demagnetised.
+As the removal of a volume sharply impacts the demagnetising field on the nearest neighbours, an iterative algorithm was necessary, and thus density-based topology optimisation techniques were used, obtaining the results shown in Fig. 5.

-The field intensity is seen to quickly attain a Halbach-like logarithmic scaling as the magnet becomes large $(R_M > 2)$ compared to the normalised height, and maintains the logarithmic growth, albeit less pronounced, as demagnetised regions start being removed $(R_M > 100)$.
+The field intensity is seen to quickly attain a Halbach-like logarithmic scaling as the magnet becomes large ( $R{\rm M} > 2$ ) compared to the normalised height and maintains the logarithmic growth, albeit less pronounced, as demagnetised regions start being removed ( $R{\rm M} > 100$ ).
 The coupling parameter explained through Eq.
-3 is especially well-suited to quantitatively evaluate designs focused on intense magnetic fields.
-Before removal of magnetic material the results are close to unity and subsequently diminish as volumes with a large effect must be removed to avoid demagnetisation, showing the reduced efficiency of further increasing the amount of magnetic material.
-Values of η above one, while generally unexpected, are caused by the demagnetising field direction matching the alignment of the magnetisation at the centre/tip of the design, constructively

-300 magnetising that region.
-These results open a new avenue towards low-cost, high-performance spectroscopy and can easily be generalised, due to their scale independence, to any field requiring strong localised magnetic fields, such as needed for magnetic resonance force microscopy.
+(3) is especially well suited to quantitatively evaluate designs focused on intense magnetic fields.
+Before removal of magnetic material, the results are close to unity and subsequently diminish as volumes with a large effect must be removed to avoid demagnetisation, showing the reduced efficiency of further increasing the amount of magnetic material.
+Values of $\eta$ above 1, while generally unexpected, are caused by the demagnetising field direction matching the alignment of the magnetisation at the centre/tip of the design, constructively magnetising that region.
+These results open a new avenue towards low-cost, high-performance spectroscopy and can easily be generalised, due to their scale independence, to any field requiring strong localised magnetic fields, such as those needed for magnetic resonance force microscopy.

-5 Conclusions
+6 Conclusions

-The results presented in this manuscript offer several insights into the development of permanent magnet systems for MR. By
+The results presented in this paper offer several insights into the development of permanent magnet systems for MR. By establishing a quantifiable metric for what constitutes a good magnet design, a beneficial dependence on the use of multi-